 Real Irish Soda Bread

 Forget the dry, bland bread you see pop up on St. Patrick's Day—this is Irish soda bread done right.
 That means using lots of baking soda and buttermilk to create a moist, rich loaf that's simultaneously chewy and crusty.
-You have some flexibility when it comes to stirring the dough—the more you stir the more it will rise and the smoother the crust will be.
+You have some flexibility when it comes to stirring the dough—the more you stir, the more it will rise and the smoother the crust will be.

 The Food Lab's Buttermilk Biscuits

-2-Ingredient Never-Fail Cream Biscuits
+Two-Ingredient Never-Fail Cream Biscuits

 Don't have an hour to spend on a batch of biscuits in the morning?
-This recipe takes 17 minutes flat and only requires two ingredients: heavy cream and self-rising flour (which already has baking powder and salt mixed in).
+This recipe takes 17 minutes flat and requires only two ingredients: heavy cream and self-rising flour (which already has baking powder and salt mixed in).
 You can use this dough for laminated biscuits, but I think easy drop biscuits are more in the spirit of such a simple recipe.

 Buttermilk Drop Biscuits With Garlic and Cheddar

 These cheesy biscuits have a significantly longer ingredient list than our last recipe, but still come together in less than 45 minutes.
-Be sure to shred the cheddar on a microplane or Parmesan grater—without that extra surface area the biscuits will come out dense and misshapen.
+Be sure to shred the cheddar on a Microplane or Parmesan grater—without that extra surface area, the biscuits will come out dense and misshapen.

 Breakfast Sausage, Mushroom, and Cheddar Rolls

-A variation on the classic puff-pastry wrapped sausage roll, these get a little bit of a beef Wellington twist from minced mushrooms cooked down in rendered sausage fat.
+A variation on the classic puff pastry–wrapped sausage roll, these get a little bit of a beef Wellington twist from minced mushrooms cooked down in rendered sausage fat.
 We also add creamy cheddar and serve with a side of mustard to balance out the richness of the meat and cheese.